 ๐†๐š๐ฅ๐š๐ญ๐ข๐š๐ง ๐‚๐ก๐ซ๐ข๐ฌ๐ญ๐ข๐š๐ง๐ฌ ๐ฏ๐ฌ. ๐Š๐ž๐ซ๐š๐ฅ๐š ๐๐ž๐ง๐ญ๐ž๐œ๐จ๐ฌ๐ญ๐š๐ฅ๐ฌ: ๐ด ๐‘‡โ„Ž๐‘’๐‘œ๐‘™๐‘œ๐‘”๐‘–๐‘๐‘Ž๐‘™ ๐ด๐‘›๐‘Ž๐‘™๐‘ฆ๐‘ ๐‘–๐‘ ๐‘œ๐‘“ ๐บ๐‘œ๐‘ ๐‘๐‘’๐‘™ ๐ท๐‘–๐‘ ๐‘ก๐‘œ๐‘Ÿ๐‘ก๐‘–๐‘œ๐‘›, ๐ฟ๐‘’๐‘”๐‘Ž๐‘™๐‘–๐‘ ๐‘š, ๐‘Ž๐‘›๐‘‘ ๐ธ๐‘๐‘๐‘™๐‘’๐‘ ๐‘–๐‘Ž๐‘™ ๐ผ๐‘‘๐‘’๐‘›๐‘ก๐‘–๐‘ก๐‘ฆ

-The Epistle to the Galatians presents one of the most urgent theological crises addressed in the New Testament.
-The issue at stake was not a denial of Christ but a distortion of the gospel through the addition of the Mosaic Law.
-Paul recognized that even a subtle shift—from grace to works—would fundamentally alter the nature of salvation.
-His response is intense, pastoral, and uncompromising because the integrity of the gospel itself is at stake.
+The Epistle to the Galatians presents one of the most intense and urgent theological confrontations in the New Testament.
+The crisis Paul addresses is not a rejection of Christ but a distortion of the gospel through the addition of the Mosaic Law.
+This distortion threatened the very foundation of Christian identity and salvation.
+Paul recognized that even a minor alteration to the gospel results in a fundamentally different system of living.
+His response is therefore direct, emotional, and uncompromising, because what is at stake is nothing less than the truth of the gospel itself.

 Paul frames the conflict as a clash between two incompatible systems: